-The applicant is 42 years of age.
+[31] The applicant is 42 years of age.
 He is married with three children.
-He had obtained temporary employment.
+He has obtained temporary employment.
 He worked for the Respondent for three years.
-The Respondent suggested that he had been given a prior warning for fighting with one Makhosini, a fellow employee but there was no evidence as to when this warning was given.
+Betty Groening suggested that he had once been disciplined for fighting with one Makhosini, a fellow employee, but there was no evidence as to when this incident took place or what sanction was imposed.

-Taking into account all the applicant's personal circumstances and accepting that he quarreled with his branch manageress without showing proper restraint, the court considers that a fair award of compensation for unfair dismissal would be eight (8) months salary, amounting to E6,652.00.
+Taking into account all the Applicant's personal circumstances and accepting that he quarreled with his branch manageress without showing proper restraint, the court considers that a fair award of compensation for unfair dismissal would be eight (8) months salary, amounting to E6.652.00.

-[31] Judgement is accordingly entered against the Respondent for payment to the Applicant of the total amount of E8,554.86.
+[31] Judgement is accordingly entered against the Respondent for payment to the Applicant of the total amount of E8.554.86.